fenok/articles/body-stretching/body-stretching.en.md

 ## The missing way

-I dare to suggest another way of stretching the `body` to full viewport height that lacks the issues mentioned above.
-The core idea is that we pass the 100% `html` height via the flexbox, and therefore we are not forced to fix the `html` height.
+I dare to suggest another way of stretching the `body` to the full viewport height that lacks the above-mentioned issues.
+The core idea is to use flexbox to pass the 100% `html` height, which saves us from having to fix the `html` height.

 ```css
 html {